All that cybercriminals need to attack a company’s systems and encrypt all the data is to find a gap in the information security system.

 Due to the large number of well-known companies that have been attacked in recent years, such as Sony, Adobe, and eBay, we can conclude that the simple fact of being connected to the Internet already makes us possible victims of these cybercriminals.

-The financial damage caused by cyber attacks runs into billions of dollars.
+The financial damage caused by cyber attacks runs by billions of dollars.
 Ransoms are paid via cryptocurrencies (Bitcoin – BTC or Monero – XMR).

 When paying the ransom, victims realize the great difficulty in finding and arresting the criminals, because due to cryptocurrencies being untraceable, it is unfortunately not possible to know who and where those receiving the money are.